johnnvelo7/path_watcher/README.md

 # path_watcher
 **CTF TOOL:**

-Monitor a directory for file creation and closing after writing events.
+Monitor a directory for files created and closed after writing events.
 It displays the contents of the file after it's written.
 This is useful for CTF's where you need to dynamically analyse a malware especially if the malware is creating and deleting a file (flag.txt) in microseconds.

 ***TAKE NOTE:***